An alternative Telagram: how to run its own Mathx server using Docker Compose

 5. Docker and Docker Compose

 Docker and Docker Compose must be installed on the server.
-For this scenario, it's one of the most comfortable ways of expanding the Mathright stack.
+For this scenario, this is one of the most convenient ways to deploy the Matrix stack.

-Note: this haze assumes you already have a working
+Note: this guide assumes that you already have a working Nginx Proxy Manager.

 Step 1.
 Cloudflare DNS Configuration